emqx/neuronex-helm-charts/README.md

 ## Overview

 The main purpose of this repository is to provide a simple way to deploy NeuronEX on Kubernetes.
-After deploying NeuronEX Operator, you can use this chart to deploy NeuronEX instances.
+After deploying NeuronEX Operator, you can also use this chart to deploy NeuronEX instances.

 ## Usage